sherlockchou86/VideoPipe/readme.md

 ## Compared to other similar sdk

 VideoPipe is opensource totally and more portable for different soft/hard-ware platforms.
-DeepStream/MindX are platform-depended, maybe they can get better performance for some modules like decoding, inference, osd.
+DeepStream/MindX are platform-depended, maybe they can get better performance for some modules like decoding, inference, osd (for example, memory shared in GPU/NPU for all operations).